In this article

 Summary

-Sanctions screening is a legal obligation for every business in the UK, US, and EU - not just those in regulated sectors.
-It must happen before the first transaction and continue throughout the customer relationship, with regular rescreening and event-triggered checks.
+Sanctions screening is a universal legal obligation - not a regulated-sector privilege.
+It applies to every UK, US, and EU business before the first transaction and must continue through periodic rescreening and event-triggered checks throughout the customer relationship.

-The enforcement landscape is intensifying in all three jurisdictions.
-The UK is doubling maximum penalties.
-The US continues to impose the heaviest financial penalties globally on a strict liability basis.
-The EU has harmonised criminal sanctions across all member states for the first time, with fines reaching up to 5% of worldwide turnover.
+The enforcement landscape is intensifying: the UK is doubling maximum penalties, the US continues to impose the heaviest sanctions fines globally on a strict liability basis, and the EU has harmonised criminal sanctions for the first time with fines reaching 5% of worldwide turnover.

 This article is for informational purposes only and does not constitute legal advice.
 Businesses should seek independent legal advice on their specific sanctions compliance obligations in each jurisdiction in which they operate.